Javanese cat: Features

 The Javanese breed has a long, silky coat in a variety of colors (unlike the actual native domestic cats of Java which have short hair).
 It is a single coat, in contrast to the double coat (with guard hairs) found in most long-haired breeds; as a result, it lies close to the skin, and produces a longer, sleeker look than is typical for long-haired cats.
 Like the Colorpoint Shorthair, the Javanese has point coloration (with a pale body and darker face and extremities), but is permitted to have coat colors and patterns not found in the Balinese or Siamese.
 These may range from dark brown to near white, and may be ruddy to bluish, tabby, lynx point, cream point, tortoiseshell (tortie), tortie point, and others, including unusual combinations ("blue-cream point", "cinnamon-tortie lynx point", etc.).
 In total, CFA defines 24 Javanese-division color combinations in addition to the four Balinese basics.
 Standard Javanese always have blue eyes.

 Behavior

 It is noted as an intelligent cat and tends to vocalize, often for no apparent reason; this is also a trait of the Siamese ancestor.
 They are notably fond of play, jumping and human contact, vocalizing, and getting into whatever their owners are doing and can become depressed if not regularly entertained by humans or other pets.
 They are reportedly good mouse hunters.

 Genetic disorders

 Common genetic disorders are shared with the Balinese and Siamese breeds.
-These include: deafness, early-onset arthritis and other joint issues, hip dysplasia, and cross-eye.
+These include: dental issues, Amyloidosis, IBD, HCM and eye issues.